do-me/js-camera-capture/README.md

 PR's are very welcome, especially for enhancing the UI or adding more features.
 However, the codebase should be kept:
 - simple
 - small
+I used one html file only as it's easier to move around and download but I'm open for separating it properly in html, js, css.
+Feel free to create plugins or wrapper!

+## To Do
+- add camera switch for mobile phones
+- add logic when user rotates phone - the canvas currently doesn't follow the 90° rotation which leads to a weird UX